 - pinch of salt

 - Place the butter in a medium saucepan, and place over medium heat.
 Cook until the butter has melted, and then continue to cook, swirling the pan often, until the butter foams and turns golden brown and nutty - this should take 3-4 minutes.
 Transfer to a bowl, allow to cool slightly.
-Some will be used in the cake, and then some in the brown butter cream cheese frosting (see recipe notes).
+Some will be used in the cake and some in the brown butter cream cheese frosting (see recipe notes).

 MINI CARROT CAKE